wks/homepage-source/blog/_drafts/2023-02-20-ruby-immix.md

 performance reasons, the VM should inline the commonly executed fast paths of object allocation and write barriers... well... if it care about performance.

+# MMTk and CRuby

+Great!.
+Let's use MMTk for CRuby, and make all of its GC algorithms available for CRuby!

+Unfortunately, there is a catch.
+CRuby needs object pinning, and that limits what GC algorithms we can use.

+## CRuby and object pinning

+Why does CRuby pin objects?

 ## Supporting MMTk for CRuby, step by step

 CRuby is just another VM.
-In theory, the aforementioned steps still appliy.
+In theory, the aforementioned steps still apply.
 In reality, however, we have to make some adjustments because of the nature of CRuby.